Coronavirus digest: UK sounds alarm over mutated COVID variant | DW | 26.11.2021

 Chile said it would start vaccinating children aged three and above against coronavirus.
 The country has successfully inoculated 90% of its initial target population.

 Children are set to receive the Chinese CoronaVac shot already used for kids aged six to 15, the Public Health Institute said.
-For 16 to 18-year-olds, Chile uses the Pfizer/BioNTech vaccine.
+For 16 to 18-year-olds, Chile uses the BioNTech-Pfizer vaccine.

 The WHO warned that a majority of the continent's frontline health workers were dangerously exposed to COVID-19 and only a quarter of them had been successfully vaccinated.